Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Astronomy

 The science of the observation and material origins of stars and other celestial phenomena.
-Of relatively recent origin, this discipline has become separated from and generally hostile to astrology.
+Of relatively recent origin, this discipline has become separated from and generally hostile to astrology, with which it was once intimately in partnership.

 Atma (Atman)